 A green wall with structural media uses blocks of soil (or another substrate) as the growing medium.
 The blocks come in varying sizes, shapes, and thicknesses, so they can accommodate just about any species of plant you want.

 Structural media is another longer-lasting option.
 These typically last 10-15 years.

 How to Make a Green Wall for Your Home or Landscape

 DIY green wall construction can get a little complicated, and it involves power tools.
 If you don’t have a lot of experience with construction projects, you might want to hire a professional landscaper to build your green garden wall for you.

-If you’ve got veteran DIY chops and you’re ready to make a green wall for yourself, check out this step-by-step video of a homemade plant wall from Home Depot:
+If you’ve got veteran DIY chops and you’re ready to make a green wall for yourself, check out this step-by-step video of a DIY living wall from Home Depot:

 Step 1: Choose a Structure

 Your structure depends entirely on personal preference.
 You can use any of the above media with your choice of wooden or container structure.